Hoteling Hacks for Facility Managers

 Even with a careful introduction, an office is bound to run into some difficulties with hoteling.
 Facility Innovations has an excellent guide to dealing with potential problems, such as status envy.

 In some cases, it may be the size of the staff, and not the industry itself, that requires hoteling.
 This may cause some tension when workers have to use different desks every time they come in, while execs walk into their own corner offices.
 Facility Innovations suggests that facilities departments can offer small tokens of appreciation to reward hoteling employees for their sacrifice.
 Reservation staff can also be instructed to recognize hoteling workers as ‘doing a service, not being a nuisance, by making a reservation.’

 9. Plan for overflow

 Whenever people are faced with news of a difficult situation, like a bad winter storm, their first instinct is to prepare for the worst-case scenario.
 If they hear that roads will be shut down, they’ll make a beeline for the grocery store to stock up their pantries.
 Likewise, if workers see a day when all the spaces in the office are taken, they may then get in the habit of making emergency reservations, just in case they need them.
 Of course, if they don’t use them, this creates a bigger headache for others.
 FMs can plan for this by double-checking reservations against actual occupancy and using conference rooms as overflow space.

-The more thought and effort that is put into hoteling, the better chance it has of succeeding.
+The more thought and effort that is put into hoteling, the better chance it has of succeeding, especially if you follow the above hoteling hacks for facility managers.
 When you imagine every aspect of a worker’s experience—finding the right space for their needs, booking a desk and working there for the day—and plan around that, you can ensure a smoother launch when you begin your hoteling program.
-If you'd like to see how OfficeSpace can help your hoteling process, click here to request a demo.
+If you’d like to see how OfficeSpace can help your hoteling process, click here to request a demo.